Java-Archive/rapidpm-binarycache/README.md

  - Different JCache implementations, e.g. EHCache or Hazelcast Cache
  - Inmemory interface for direct access to the cache functionality
  - REST endpoints for access via http

+## JCache?
+Here's a very good article from Matti Tahvonen telling you more about the JSR 107: [JCache, why and how?](https://vaadin.com/blog/-/blogs/jcache-why-and-how-)

 ## Build your own cache
 This project comes with an so called **aggregate** module, enabling the configuration of the cache components